 Members of the European Parliament have expressed concerns at the way the UK government handles personal data of EU citizens.
 The alarm was raised as the European Commission prepares to declare that British law guarantees “adequate” protection of personal information.
 The decision will allow to continue data transfer from the EU to the UK without requiring extra safeguards.

 The issue was discussed on Monday, April 19, at the meeting of the European Parliament civil liberties and home affairs committee.
-In a draft resolution by committee chair Juan Fernando López Aguilar, MEPs warn about the restriction of data protection rights when it comes to UK immigration control.
+In a resolution by committee chair Juan Fernando López Aguilar, MEPs warn about the restriction of data protection rights when it comes to UK immigration control.

 The UK law allows to suspend the right of individuals to access their personal information held by authorities if this would “prejudice effective immigration control”.
 This exemption will affect everyone involved in a case about their immigration status, including EU citizens who live in the UK or will move to the country in the future.